-- 8. Environmental issues in plantation crop production primarily include the following:
+- 8. Environmental issues in annual crop production primarily include the following :

 - Soil Conservation and Management

 - Nutrient Management

 - Crop Residue and Solid Waste Management

-- · Water Management
+- Water Management

 - Pest Management

 - Use and Management of Pesticides

 - Fertilizers

 - Biodiversity and Ecosystems

 - Genetically Modified Crops (GM Crops)

 - Energy Use

 - Air Quality

-- Greenhouse Gas (GHG) Emissions
+• Greenhouse Gas (GHG) Emissions

-1.1.1 Soil Conservation and Management
+Soil Conservation and Management

-- 9. Physical and chemical degradation of soils may result from unsuitable management techniques, such as use of inappropriate machinery or earthworks associated with plantation preparation and infrastructure development.
-Chemical degradation of soil may result from insufficient or inappropriate use of mineral fertilizers, failure to recycle nutrients contained in crop residues, and failure to correct changes in soil pH that result from long-term use of nitrogen fertilizers and excessive use of poor-quality water, resulting in salinization. - 10.
-Soil erosion may result from poor crop canopy closure after land preparation and lack of soil conservation structures on sloping land planted with perennial crops.2 Soil loss prevention practices include appropriate use of the following techniques: - Practice reduced and zero tillage (often known as "low till" or "no till"), as well as direct seeding and planting, to minimize damage to soil structure, conserve soil organic matter, and reduce soil erosion. - Minimize soil compaction, damage, or disturbance by using appropriate land preparation machinery at the right time of year. - Use cover crops,3 intercropping along contours with legumes4 to create multi-species shelterbelts, and/or windbreaks to reduce evapotranspiration and soil loss through wind and water erosion. - Replenish soil organic matter by recycling crop residues, compost, and manures. - Implement earthworks when weather conditions pose the lowest risk of causing environmental damage. - Employ erosion control management practices (e.g., contour and strip planting, terracing, discontinuous trenching, intercropping with trees, and grass barriers) in sloping areas. - Draw up mitigation plans for planting or harvest operations that must take place during unsuitable periods. - Use flow control weirs and diversion canals to reduce erosion in areas with field drainage. - Restrict the width of roads to the minimum that will provide the means for efficient and safe transport. - 11.
-The following approaches are recommended to maintain soil productivity over the long term: - Cultivate crops that are suited or adapted to the local climate and soil conditions and adopt good agronomic practices5 to optimize crop productivity.
+9. Physical and chemical degradation of soils may result from unsuitable management techniques, such as use of inappropriate machinery or earthworks associated with annual crop preparation and infrastructure development.
+Chemical degradation of soil may result from insufficient or inappropriate use of mineral fertilizers, failure to recycle nutrients contained in crop residues, and failure to correct changes in soil pH that result from long-term use of nitrogen fertilizers and excessive use of poor-quality water, resulting in salinization.

+10. Soil erosion may result from poor crop cover after land preparation and lack of soil conservation structures on sloping land planted with annual crops.2 Soil loss prevention practices include appropriate use of the following techniques:

+- Practice reduced and zero tillage (often known as "low till" or "no till"), as well as direct seeding and planting, to minimize damage to soil structure, conserve soil organic matter, and reduce soil erosion.
+Consider contour and strip planting, terracing, intercropping with trees, and grass barriers in sloping areas. - Minimize soil compaction, damage, or disturbance by using appropriate land preparation machinery at the right time of year. - Consider a crop rotation program to maintain the soil coverage during the year. - Manage soil organic matter by returning crop residues or adding compost and manures whenever available and economically viable. - Plan soil preparation when weather conditions pose the lowest risk of causing environmental damage. - Consider erosion management practices (e.g., contour and strip planting, terracing, discontinuous trenching, intercropping with trees, and grass barriers) in sloping areas. - Draw up mitigation plans for planting or harvest operations that must take place during unsuitable periods. - Plan and control the flow of water from access roads to avoid erosion from the roads' diverted water.
+Use flow control weirs and diversion canals to reduce erosion in areas with field drainage. - Restrict the width of roads to the minimum that will provide the means for efficient and safe transport. - 11.
+The following approaches are recommended to maintain soil productivity over the long term: - Cultivate crops that are suited or adapted to the local climate and soil conditions and adopt good agronomic practices3 to optimize crop productivity.

-2 Fred R. Weber and Marilyn W. Hoskins, "Soil Conservation Technical Sheets," (Forest, Wildlife and Range Experiment Station, University of Idaho 1983).
+2 Fred R. Weber and Marilyn W. Hoskins, "Soil Conservation Technical Sheets," Forest, Wildlife and Range Experiment Station (University of Idaho, 1983).